dmerc12/143Designs/README.md

 - Admin users can create, update, and delete testimonials.

 ### To Do
-- Create an order automatically from a message.
 - Create and manage orders, carts, and the store.
 - Finish the front end pages/functionality.
 - Take online payments to complete an order.